 Email marketing is one of the best returns on investments out there.
 Regular communication with both your prospects and your existing customer base keeps them engaged and your business top-of-mind.
 Marketing automation tools deliver powerful capabilities to engage and learn more about an audience and the ideal times to serve content based on past performance.

 Email marketing allows you to nurture and grow relationships at scale through engaging content.
 One of my clients has leveraged email marketing as a core strategy for over six years.
-We have maintained an open rate of between 30-40% and consistently have prospects reach out after campaign sends.
-We have an ongoing focus to grow their list and regularly send entertaining and educational content.
+We’ve maintained an open rate of between 30-40% and consistently have prospects reach out after campaign sends.
+There’s an ongoing focus to grow their list and regularly send entertaining and educational content to make readers become informed buyers.
 Their business sales cycle can last anywhere from six months to three years, and email marketing is a regular touch point for customers until they are ready to act.
 These campaigns complement the efforts of direct sales outreach and add the necessary additional touch points required on today’s customer conversion journey.

 Growing your list is important to fight against “churn”, which is the industry term for unsubscribes and lost sales opportunities that happen throughout the year.
 Guides, e-books and live events complemented with paid ads will help you grow your list throughout the year with new contacts.
 You want a good list that will convert leads into opportunities.
 It is also important to keep a clean list in your database.
 Periodically flushing out old stale contacts that are not opening messages once or twice a year will improve your email deliverability reputation.

 Social Selling is Here to Stay